Congo oil blocks auction draws warnings of environmental catastrophe | Headlines

 Congo oil blocks auction draws warnings of environmental catastrophe

-Licensing rights for 30 oil and gas blocks in the Democratic Republic of Congo will go up for auction on Thursday, opening parts of the world's second-biggest rainforest to drilling that could release large amounts of carbon into the atmosphere.
-The 500 million acre Congo Basin is a major carbon sink, trapping billions of tonnes of greenhouse gases.
+Licensing rights for 30 oil and gas blocks in the Democratic Republic of Congo went up for auction on Thursday, opening parts of the world's second-biggest rainforest to drilling that could release large amounts of carbon into the atmosphere.
+President Felix Tshisekedi presided over the launch of bidding in the capital Kinshasa at a ceremony whose attendees included representatives from France's TotalEnergies and several domestic companies, according to the hydrocarbons ministry.

 - Country: